jevgenik/manuals/source/files/electronics/sensors/gps.rst

   Today in the world of GPS, NMEA is a standard data format supported by all GPS manufacturers, much like ASCII is the standard for digital computer characters in the computer world.

-  Example of NMEA sentence.
+  Example of NMEA sentence (standardized data string).
 Here is popular NMEA sentence GGA (there exist different types of NMEA sentences):

   .. code-block:: bash